Skip to main content

 Business shall be conducted by "Robert's Rules of Order, Newly Revised," except where otherwise specified in these bylaws.

-Article XII: Faculty Fees
+Article XI: Faculty Fees

 No fees for voting membership in the SUNY Cortland Faculty may be assessed.

-Article XIII: Review of Governance Structure
+Article XII: Review of Governance Structure

 Section A

 There shall be a mandatory review of the entire governance structure at least every five years after the adoption of these bylaws.
-(The last such review took place during the 2018-2019 academic year.)
+(The last such review took place during the 2023-2024 academic year.)

 Section B

-A committee shall be elected by the Faculty Senate from nominees prepared by the Senate secretary, along with support from the Senate administrative assistant.
+A committee shall be elected by the Faculty Senate from nominees prepared by the Senate vice chair, along with support from the Senate administrative assistant.
 This committee shall conduct the review and present recommendations to the Faculty Senate.
 Included in the review shall be the specific recommendations of the policy committee chairs with regard to procedures affecting their specific area.

-Article XIV: Amendments
+Article XIII: Amendments

 This constitution or its bylaws may be amended as follows: